 He then came to Australia, where he was senior consultant haematologist and head of research at The Queen Elizabeth Hospital’s department of haematology-oncology for two years.
 He moved to Townsville in 2000 to take up the position of director of haematology-oncology and chairman of the North Queensland Oncology Service until he returned to Adelaide in July 2003.

-Dr Wickham’s clinical interests are in non-malignant and malignant haematological conditions in adults and auto-immune and coagulation problems.
+A/Prof Wickham’s clinical interests are in non-malignant and malignant blood disorders in adults and auto-immune and coagulation problems.
 His research interests include endothelial cell function and the role the endothelium plays in both metastasis and malignant coagulopathy.